 Mr. Pfortmiller holds a Master of Music degree from Manhattan School of Music and a Bachelor of Music degree from Illinois Wesleyan University, where he was honored to be the 2014 Distinguished Alumnus Award.
 Kyle is a Sullivan Award Winner, a Theodore Presser Scholar, and a proud member of both Pi Kappa Lambda and Phi Mu Alpha Sinfonia.

 Kyle was born in Elgin, Illinois and currently resides in New York City with his wife and daughter.
-He also remains the only actor in NYC to have never been on Law & Order.
+He remains the only actor in NYC to have never been on Law & Order.